CabinDAO/cabin.city/docs/sync.md

 A sync job is invoked by calling its respective endpoint, e.g. `/api/sync/cabin-token`.

 Sync attempts target a specific block range.
-Block ranges are used when synchronizing directly from on-chain data sources (cabin token) and also from subgraphs (hats, otterspace).
+Block ranges are used when synchronizing directly from on-chain data sources (cabin token) and also from subgraphs (e.g. hats).

 Sync attempts are locked via the Fauna database to prevent duplicate jobs from colliding with one another and to facilitate retries in the case of failures.